QuiNovas/cognitoinator/README.rst

 The client, resource, and Session functions also accept an argument of auth_type.
 This can be "user_srp" (default) or "user_password".

-**Using the TokenFetcher**
-If you don't want to assume a role but would still like to access cognito id tokens directly, for instance to make Appsync calls using the requests library, you can use TokenFetcher.
-Instantiating the TokenFetcher will write the results from the Cognito login into boto3's JSONFileCache, where they can be accessed by properties on your object.
-Subsequently you can call TokenFetcher.fetch() to update those credentials.
-For long running processes you can start a daemon that will keep the credentials updated by passing "server=True".

 **Accessing Cognito tokens from a Session**
-If creating a Session directly the cognito id, refresh, and access tokens, as well as the expires time are available as properties on the Session object unless cache_credentials=False.
-Note that this uses boto3.credentialsJSONFileCache() which by default places the files in ~/.aws/boto/cache.
-If this will cause a proble
+If creating a Session directly the cognito id, refresh, and access tokens, as well as the expires time are available as properties on the Session object.
-eg: (your script is running as a user who has no home, or you need to ensure that other users cannot snoop on the cache) then you can pass a specific directory with cache_dir=/path/to/my/permission/and/acl/secured/directory.
-Passing cache_credentials=False and a value for cach_dir will result in ValueError.

-Properties are listed below.
+Tokens are stored in memory by default, but passing a file name as "token_cache=/file/path.txt" into Session() will write cause the tokens to be written to the specified file as JSON.
+Passing a path to a file that does not exist will raise a FileNotFoundError.
+Passing a path to a file that is not writeable will raise OSError.
+Properties to access tokens:

 - Session().id_token
 - Session().access_token